hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514268v1-think-j-learning-to-think-for-generative-llm-as-a-judge.md

 ---
 layout: default
-title: Think-J: Learning to Think for Generative LLM-as-a-Judge
+title: "Think-J: Learning to Think for Generative LLM-as-a-Judge"
 ---

 # Think-J: Learning to Think for Generative LLM-as-a-Judge